nicopret/minesweeper-arena/README.md

 - Flagging, timer, mine counter, and win/lose states
 - Keyboard focus and accessibility-friendly controls
 - E2E tests with Playwright and unit tests with Vitest

+## How to Play
+- Mouse: left click to reveal, right click to flag/unflag
+- Keyboard: arrow keys to move, Space to reveal, X to flag/unflag
+- Win by revealing all safe cells; flags help track where you think mines are

 ## Getting Started (local)
 Prerequisites: Node 20+ and npm.